-A central interest of my entire career has been concerned with increasing the scale of problems that can be solved by AI often by finding inspiration in database techniques being developed to manage the ever increasing volume of data encountered in business organizations.
+A central interest of my entire career has been concerned with increasing the scale of problems that can be solved by AI often by finding inspiration in database techniques needed to manage the ever increasing volume of data.
 A natural complement has been to look to AI methods for inspiration to solve problems in data management.
-The first group of papers concerns doing both at the same time.
+A natural consequence has been work in data integration.

 Data Integration